Extensions of Lie-Rinehart algebras and cotangent bundle reduction: Non-regular quotients of cotangent bundles

+Let $L''$ denote the image of $L$ in $\mathrm{Der}(A)$.
+Similarly, the pair $(A,L'')$ acquires a Lie-Rinehart structure, and the surjection from $L$ to $L''$ fits into an extension

 of $(\mathbb R,A)$-Lie algebras of the kind \eqref{2.1}.
-When $G$ is a Lie group and when the $G$-action on $\QQ$ is principal, the extension \eqref{ext11} comes down to the Atiyah-sequence of the kind \eqref{2.2.1}.
-In the general case, the tautological Poisson algebras $\Sigm_A[L]$ and $\Sigm_A[L'']$ yield Poisson algebras of continuous functions on $(\mathrm T^*\QQ)/G$ and $\mathrm T^*N$, respectively and, by construction, $\Sigm_A[L]$ embeds into $\left(C^{\infty}(\mathrm T^*\QQ)\right)^G$.
-Thus, provided the extension \eqref{ext11} splits in the category of $A$-modules, Theorem \ref{general} applies and furnishes an explicit description of the induced Poisson structure on the algebra $\Sigm_A[L]$ of continuous functions on the quotient space $(\mathrm T^*\QQ)/G$.
+When $G$ is a Lie group and when the $G$-action on $Q$ is principal, the extension \eqref{ext11} is the sequence of the spaces of sections of the Atiyah sequence \eqref{2.2.1}.
+In the general case, the orbit space $(\mathrm{T}^*Q)/G$ need no longer be a smooth manifold, the algebra $\Sigm_A[L]$ embeds into $\left(C^{\infty}(\mathrm{T}^*Q)\right)^G$ and the tautological Poisson algebra $\Sigm_A[L]$ yields a Poisson algebra of continuous functions on $(\mathrm{T}^*Q)/G$.
+Thus, provided that the extension \eqref{ext11} splits in the category of $A$-modules, Theorem \ref{general} applies and furnishes an explicit description of the induced Poisson structure on the algebra $\Sigm_A[L]$ of continuous functions on the orbit space $(\mathrm{T}^*Q)/G$.
+As for the algebra $\Sigm_A[L'']$, it is tempting to try to interpret it as an algebra of continuous functions on the total space $\mathrm{T}^*B$ of the cotangent bundle of $B$ but this interpretation is only available when the orbit space $B=Q/G$ is a smooth manifold; in general we can think of $\Sigm_A[L'']$ as a replacement for an algebra of functions on $\mathrm{T}^*B$.

-\begin{Theorem} Suppose that the orbit space $N=\QQ\big/G$ is a smooth manifold in such a way that the projection $\pi \colon \QQ \to N$ is a smooth submersion.
-Then the algebra $A$ coincides with the algebra $C^{\infty}(N)$ of ordinary smooth functions on $N$, the $(\mathbb R,A)$-Lie algebra $L''$ amounts to the $(\mathbb R,A)$-Lie algebra $\mathrm {Vect}(N)$ of ordinary smooth vector fields on $N$, the extension {\rm \eqref{ext11}} splits in the category of $A$-modules, that is, admits a connection, and the identities {\rm \eqref{3.16.2.11}--\eqref{3.16.2.33}} yield an explicit description of the induced Poisson algebra $\Sigm_A[L]$ of continuous functions on the quotient space $(\mathrm T^*\QQ)/G$. \end{Theorem}
+\begin{Theorem} Suppose that the orbit space $B=Q\big/G$ is a smooth manifold in such a way that the projection $\pi \colon Q \to B$ is a smooth submersion.
+Then the algebra $A$ coincides with the algebra $C^{\infty}(B)$ of ordinary smooth functions on $B$, the $(\mathbb R,A)$-Lie algebra $L''$ amounts to the $(\mathbb R,A)$-Lie algebra $\mathfrak{X}(B)$ of ordinary smooth vector fields on $B$, the extension {\rm \eqref{ext11}} splits in the category of $A$-modules, that is, admits a connection, and the identities {\rm \eqref{3.16.2.11}--\eqref{3.16.2.33}} yield an explicit description of the induced Poisson algebra $\Sigm_A[L]$ of continuous functions on the orbit space $(\mathrm{T}^*Q)/G$. \end{Theorem}